amaiya/ktrain/FAQ.md

 In some settings, it is necessary to either train models or make predictions in environments with no internet access (e.g., behind a firewall, air-gapped networks).
 Typically, it is sufficient to copy the above folders to the machine without internet access.
-For instance, if you when loading and using a `Predictor` instance as shown below, the all that's needed is a vocabulary file that is typically retrieved from the cache:
+For instance, if loading and using a `Predictor` instance as shown below, then all that is typically needed is a vocabulary file that is typically retrieved from the cache:
 ```python
 p = ktrain.load_predictor('/tmp/mypred')
 p.predict(data)